 Much later, around 1870, another instrument, the fairy bells, was introduced.
 It is a longer instrument with fewer and single strings.
 Initially it was marketed as a novelty that could create the sound of bells.

 There may be other family members too.
 For example, F.W.
 Galpin claimed that a similar instrument to the bell harp, the schelle-zither, was played in Germany in the 18th century.
 Unfortunately there seems to be no evidence to support this idea.
-And there are unusual and anomalous instruments which are, in some ways, similar to swung zithers.
+And there are unusual and anomalous instruments which areobviouslysimilar to swung zithers.
 See Eli Colman's Box of Bells and Anomalous 'bell harps'

 Although swung zithers are instruments that can be swung, it must always have been an option to play them in more conventional ways.
 The instrument above (Edinburgh 1591) has a stand for setting the instrument on a table and it has ornamental quills that could not feasibly be attached to the thumbs for playing and swinging.
 The stand may be a later addition, but someone, at some stage, preferred to sit and play this instrument.
 Nevertheless, instruments like this have a design which allows for the possibility of being swung when played.

-While the unique (?) left-right then right-left ascending scale principle is essential to the idea of the swung zither, several surviving instruments from the 18th century have strange deviations from this (see Tunings).
+While the unique (?)
+FRAS principle stringing arrangement is essential to the idea of the swung zither, some 18th century instruments, as mentioned above, have some small deviations from this (see Tunings).

 There is a German term, schwungzither, which could be used to describe these sorts of instruments but it would be odd to adopt a German word for an instrument that seems characteristically British.
 The word schwungzither appears to have been devised to describe British instruments, not native German ones.